JoeStrout/Farmtronics/ROADMAP.md

 These will be addressed ASAP.

-- When you pick up a bot, its inventory is reset, and anything other than the starter tools is lost.
 - When a bot tries to break something its tools aren't strong enough for (e.g. a large stump with the default axe), it causes a dialog to briefly appear and the player farmer to jitter in place, even if they are nowhere near the bot.

 ## Coming Soon